CHURCH ON TAP LENTEN BOOK STUDY 2019

 Our Church on Tap is a little different from what you will see in the video below (we didn't have the bar set up as an altar and we didn't use a video screen).
 We do have fantastic discussions which came out of our studies of the book.

 We'll begin our study at the church on Ash Wednesday, following our service of Holy Eucharist with the Imposition of Ashes.
-At that time, we will choose a weeknight that works best for the majority of those present for the rest of our book study gatherings.
+At that time, we will choose a weeknight that works best for the majority of those present for the rest of our book study gatherings, which take place over supper at the Beaver Bank Station.
+Everyone is welcome and (spoiler alert!) we always have FUN!

-Our study concludes on Good Friday with a movie about Jesus's Passion that we watch together in the morning, followed by a fish chowder lunch and our Good Friday worship service with Meditations on the Cross of Jesus, beginning at Noon.
+Our study concludes on Good Friday with a movie about the state of the world, that we watch together in the morning, followed by a fish chowder lunch and our Good Friday worship service with Meditations on the Cross of Jesus, beginning at Noon.

 The New Parish: How Neighborhood Churches Are Transforming Mission, Discipleship and Community by Paul Sparks, Tim Soerens and Dwight J. Friesen